apple/swift-configuration/Sources/Configuration/Documentation.docc/Guides/Choosing-reader-methods.md

 ### Best practices

 1. **Use required variants** only for truly critical configuration.

-2. **Use default variants for user experience settings** where missing configuration shouldn't break functionality.
+2. **Use default variants** for user experience settings where missing configuration shouldn't break functionality.

-3. **Use optional variants for feature flags and debugging** where the absence of configuration is meaningful.
+3. **Use optional variants** for feature flags and debugging where the absence of configuration is meaningful.
 4. **Choose safe defaults** that won't cause security issues or performance problems if used in production.

 For guidance on selecting between get, fetch, and watch access patterns, see <doc:Choosing-access-patterns>.
-For comprehensive best practices on configuration design, check out <doc:Best-practices>.
+For more configuration guidance, check out <doc:Best-practices>.